cieranmorris/Mission-to-Mars-Web-Scraping/README.md

 This project encompassed the creation of a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.

-## NASA Mars News Scraping
+## NASA Mars News Scraping - News Title and Paragraph Text

 Initial scraping was completed using programming dependencies including Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.

-* Scrape the [Mars News Site](https://redplanetscience.com/) and collect the latest News Title and Paragraph Text.
-Save these items to variables so that you can use them later.
+* The website of interest to scrape and collect information regarding the Mission to Mars was the [Mars News Site](https://redplanetscience.com/).
+Importantly, the latest News Title and Paragraph Text were scraped and saved to variables for aplciation in the Flask and MongoDB database.

 ### JPL Mars Space Images - Featured Image